Regulation Database – Greenhouse Gas Reporting Rule

 EPA’s Facility Level Information on Greenhouse Gases Tool (FLIGHT) presents GHGRP data in an interactive map-based platform.

-Since 2009, EPA has expanded the scope of sources subject to the Greenhouse Gas Reporting Rule by adding emissions source categories and activities.
+In 2010, EPA expanded the scope of sources subject to the Greenhouse Gas Reporting Rule by adding emissions source categories and activities.

 In July 2010, EPA made the following sources subject to the reporting rule: magnesium production, underground coal mines, industrial wastewater treatment, and industrial waste landfills.
 In November 2010, EPA added petroleum and natural gas systemsto the program.
 In December 2010, EPA amended the rule to require reporting from additional sources of fluorinated greenhouse gases, including electronics manufacturing, fluorinated gas production, electrical equipment use, electrical equipment manufacture or refurbishment, and imports and exports of pre-charged equipment and closed-cell foams.
 In a separate filing on the same day, EPA required reporting for geologic sequestration and other underground injection of carbon dioxide.